Jerrylum/CryptoExpress-Chaincode/README.md

 - Object Manipulation: Functions `omitProperty` are used to remove specific properties from objects, for data sanitization.
 - Validation: Functions `isValidHashIdObject`, `isValidPublicKey`, `isValidUuid`, and `isValidRouteDetail` are designed to validate various types of data, including hash IDs, public keys, UUIDs, and route details.
 - Cryptographic Operations: Functions `generateKeyPair` for generating key pairs , `importPublicKey`, `exportPublicKey`, `importPrivateKey`, `exportPrivateKey` for importing and exporting public and private keys , and `signObject`, `verifyObject` for signing and verifying objects.

-### index
-`index` is the configuration script for register the custom serializer `SimpleJSONSerializer` for the chaincode.

 ### generateMetadata
 `generateMetadata` is the script to generate and write contract metadata for the chaincode.